nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

    Show the first task in the task list.

 #### Viewing all Today's tasks
 View a list of all today's task in iManager.
-Does not show floating, done and overdue tasks.
+Does not show floating, "done" and overdue tasks.

 Format: `view t`<br>

 #### Viewing all pending tasks
 View a list of all pending task in iManager.
-Does not show floating, done and overdue tasks.
+Does not show floating, "done" and overdue tasks.

 Format: `view p`<br>